Arya-A-Nair/Ping-Pong/README.md

 I still need to add probability in the AI to give the player the chance to win, The current code is not good for actual user experience.If you can help in adding probability please submit a pull request.

 This project was done in 2017 and has not been touched since just decided to upload on github now

+To see this project in action click here- https://arya-a-nair.github.io/Ping-Pong/